Objection Handling 101: Your Guide to Overcoming 40+ Sales Objections

 4. “I need to allocate this budget elsewhere.”

 The best way to counter this is with specific testimonials or case studies showing companies that mirror your prospect's business and how they benefitted from implementing your solution.
 Bonus points if you can show them how they’ll actually save money using you.
-That will make it awfully hard for your lead to object to when it comes to budgeting and resource allocation.
+That'll not only build rapport: it'll make it awfully hard for your lead to object to when it comes to budgeting and resource allocation.

 5. "Your product looks great, but the price is too high."